-The Dakota Prairie Chapter trail segment covers about 90 miles of the NCNST between Fort Abercrombie State Historic Site on the north-flowing Red River and Sheyenne State Forest in southeastern North Dakota.
-About 55 miles of the Trail exists off-road and in towns, while another 35 miles follows mostly unpaved rural roads.
+The Dakota Prairie Chapter trail segment covers 101 miles of the NCNST between Fort Abercrombie State Historic Site on the north-flowing Red River and Sheyenne State Forest in southeastern North Dakota.
+About 58 miles of the Trail exists off-road and in towns, while another 35 miles follows mostly unpaved rural roads.
 This section of the NCNST roughly follows the route of the historic 19th century Fort Abercrombie-Fort Ransom military road that was used by frontier soldiers, explorers, mail carriers, settlers, gold seekers, trappers, and almost everyone heading west across the Dakotas in the decades after the Civil War.
 Running roughly east-west, the NCNST traverses the flat, fertile Red River Valley, the “beach ridges” of the former glacial Lake Agassiz, tall grass prairie on the 77,000-acre Sheyenne National Grasslands (SNG), cattle pastures, sand hills, oak savannas, Sheyenne River bottomlands, mixed oak-aspen-birch forests, and rare plant communities.
 One unique 8-mile segment of the NCNST follows the right-of-way of a working railroad, while other segments cross the woods and fields of 19th century farms.
 The SNG portion of the Trail is open to foot traffic, bicycles, and horses.
-In addition to the remoteness and natural and historic features of the Dakota Prairie trail segment, a hike here provides an excellent view of modern large-scale agricultural practices.
+In addition to the remoteness, and natural, cultural, scenic, and historic features of the Dakota Prairie trail segment, a hike here provides an excellent view of modern large-scale agricultural practices.

 Connect and Get Involved

 Join the Chapter

 Use the Report Trail Condition form to alert NCTA and the Chapter to poor trail conditions.
 Visit the Trail Alerts page while planning your adventure.